OPTIONAL PRACTICAL TRAINING (OPT)

 - If your employer has changed, report this through the "OPT Employment Report" e-form in iStart

 - If you decide to return home and forgo any remaining OPT time, email us at firstname.lastname@example.org

 Please note that the program completion date is not necessarily the same as the graduation date.
 Although you may walk or participate in graduation ceremonies, for immigration purposes, your program completion date is the date in which all final requirements have been met for your degree.
 If you have not completed internship requirements or thesis requirements, for example, your program would not be considered complete yet.

-We recommend caution when traveling outside of the United States after you have graduated, while you are waiting for your OPT to be authorized.
+We recommend that you not travel outside the United States while your application for OPT is being processed.
+If you must travel for a family emergency or other urgent reason, we recommend caution.
 If while you are outside of the country, USCIS sends a request for additional information about an aspect of your application and it is not resolved in a timely fashion, your application will be denied.